 Harry Truman was president.

-Kids watched the Howdy Doody show on TV for the first time that year, and Miracle on 34th Street was at the movie theater.
+Kids watched the Howdy Doody show on TV for the first time that year, and Miracle on 34th Street was a big hit at the movie theater.

 The NY Yankees beat the Brooklyn Dodgers in the World Series.
 It was the first time the World Series was seen on television.